Skip to navigation Skip to content

 Keeping the YTD accurate

-Customers can update or correct the YTD ATI provided in their initial estimate any time before estimate reconciliation.
-Only Child Support Service Officers can update a YTD after estimate reconciliation.
+Customers can update or correct the YTD income they provided in their initial estimate any time before estimate reconciliation.
+After estimate reconciliation, only Child Support Service Officers with specialised estimate reconciliation training can update a YTD.

 Updating a YTD